-One of the main reasons why we so readily believe what television is showing us is the fact that we prefer ignorance to knowledge because, as the saying goes, “ignorance is bliss.”
+One of the main reasons why we so readily believe what television is showing us is the fact that we prefer ignorance over knowledge because, as the saying goes, “ignorance is bliss.”
 Searching to know the truth requires effort, and so we prefer to let the evening news do all the search for us.
-In this way, we don’t need to do anything: no effort, nothing to worry of.
+In this way, we don’t need to do anything: no effort, nothing to worry about.
 We choose the easy way, but by doing so, we also choose to accept a distorted view of reality.

 Television makes you dumb

 Another amazingly harmful effect of watching television is the fact it can hinder our ability to think.
 Having talking heads continuously giving us quick information, opinion, analysis and criticism for just about everything, allows us to stop using our critical thinking.
 In this way, we can be easily misinformed and manipulated.

 Certainly there are a few programs on TV that are educational and interesting, but the majority of television programs are simply trash.
 And so we rarely find a program on TV that requires us to think.
 Television programming is designed in such a way so as to match our attention spam, and that is why almost all programs are 30 to 60 minutes long.
 In addition, television programs rarely dedicate the entire program to a single topic.
 Hence, not only cannot television programs provide any decent thought to stimulate discussion, but they present information in such a way that we cannot digest it properly.
 And so we can easily form opinions without allowing the information to be first filtered through our mind, and while we might think that we become more knowledgeable, in reality we become dumb.

 Television wastes your time